 Hurricane season has begun in the USA: step-by-step instructions on how to prepare for storms

-The hurricane season officially kicked off on May 15, which means it's time to prepare for storms to re-enter our lives.
-And although the named hurricane does not yet exist, storm activity in the Atlantic has already begun.
-Therefore, ForumDaily decided to tell you how to prepare for the arrival of a storm.
-Preparation will help you cope with the physical challenges of the storm while maintaining your peace of mind.
-This knowledge will be useful not only a couple of days before a hurricane, but also in the future: the risk of a hurricane exists everywhere.
+On June 1, the hurricane season officially kicked off, which means it's time to prepare for the fact that storms will soon enter our lives again.
+In this regard, ForumDaily decided to tell you how to prepare for the arrival of the storm.
+Preparation will help you cope with the physical challenges of the elements while maintaining peace of mind.
+This knowledge will be useful not only on the eve of the elements, but also in the future: the risk of a hurricane exists everywhere.

 1. Assemble the rescue kit